Vairas: 1929–1940

 Vairas was once again reestablished as a monthly magazine in 1929 in Kaunas.
 It became a biweekly in 1938 and weekly in 1939.
-The magazine was edited by Domas Cesevičius, Bronius Dirmeikis, Vladas Nausėdas, Izidorius Tamošaitis.
+The magazine was edited by Domas Cesevičius, Bronius Dirmeikis, Vladas Nausėdas, Izidorius Tamošaitis, Stasys Leskaitis-Ivošiškis (1938), and Kazys Dausa (1939–1940).
+The magazine was discontinued after the Soviet occupation of Lithuania in June 1940.

 The Lithuanian Nationalist Union was the ruling party in Lithuania since the December 1926 coup and published its official daily Lietuvos aidas.
 Therefore, Vairas returned to its roots and published articles on issues of culture, philosophy, science, literature, etc. as well as on questions of social, political, and economic life.
 It also published works of fiction and their reviews.
 Its contributors included Juozas Balčikonis, Jonas Balys, Liudas Gira, Valentinas Gustainis, Pranas Mašiotas, Balys Sruoga, Petras Vaičiūnas, Augustinas Voldemaras.

 Vairas became more radical in 1938–1939, and switched from a cultural monthly to a political monthly.
-A group of members of Young Lithuania, the youth organization of the Lithuanian Nationalist Union, took editorial control of Vairas and became known as varpininkai.
+A group of members of Young Lithuania, the youth organization of the Lithuanian Nationalist Union, took editorial control of Vairas and became known as vairininkai.
 The group pushed an agenda of radical nationalism.
 They were openly anti-semitic, anti-democratic, anti-communist, totalitarian and sympathized with National Socialism.
 They believed all political parties to be a hurdle towards creating a monolithic state with an unquestioned absolute leader at the top (cf. Führerprinzip) and saw democracy as a "psychosis" which the young generation should rid itself of.
 For example, the magazine published articles proposing economic policies to "review" property of foreigners and impose special taxes or fines to employers who hired non-Lithuanians with a clear goal of diminishing the economic power of Lithuanian Jews.
 Vytautas Alantas published an article in Vairas arguing in favor of an ethnic cleansing in the Vilnius Region after it was returned to Lithuania according to the terms of the Soviet–Lithuanian Mutual Assistance Treaty – he cited Nazi Germany as an example writing that "the Germans turned the city of Gdynia into the most German city in their country through a fully mechanical process – people were moved out and other people were moved in".
-The magazine was discontinued after the Soviet occupation of Lithuania in June 1940.